hekube/BIC-DoRiS/README.md

 ``` r
 run_doris()
 ```
-All needed packages are loaded by the app automatically.
+All needed packages are loaded automatically by the app.
 For a reason unknown until now it may be necessary to load “dplyr“ manually.